 Cathy enters the office to get a coffee and Janet asks her what she’s really doing there - but it’s her floundering romance with Kearns she’s worried about.
-Cathy tells her she’s not interested in Kearns but Janet needs to stop him gambling if she is.
-Cathy and Janet go back to the computer block, where Kearns is still working.
-Kearns reenters the centre just before them and finds the main door locked, and the telephone cord severed.
-He’s just retrieved the key from Dr Clemens’ office when the girls arrive and they enter together.
-Inside, the heat is stifling, the electrics are haywire again, and there's an odd smell - Kearns investigates and finds Clemens’ body in a vent.
+Cathy tells her she’s not interested in Kearns but if Janet is, she needs to stop him gambling before he makes a fool of himself or loses his job.
+Cathy and Janet go back to the computer block, where Kearns is still working; he reenters the centre just before them and finds the inner door locked, and the telephone cord severed.
+He’s just retrieved the key from Dr Clemens’ office when the girls arrive, finding the lights off and a strange smell in the air.
+Kearns explains he’d left the lab unlocked and his key inside, and he indicates the disconnected telephone - and all three enter the lab together.
+Inside, the heat is stifling, and the electrics are haywire again.
+Kearns picks up his key then climbs a ladder and he finds Clemens’ body in the air conditioning duct.

 Next morning, Cathy tells Steed security consider both deaths accidents.
-Brensell was gassed, frozen or both; Clemens was killed by a bare wire shorting out against the vent he was in.
+Brensell was gassed, frozen or both; Clemens was killed by a bare wire shorting out against the air trunking.
 When Cathy says Kearns has vanished, Steed is irate, saying a scientific establishment has turned into slaughter on Fifth Avenue and their prime lead has vanished in a puff of smoke.

 Broster and Clarissa are debating where Kearns has got to, he considers phoning Cathy to find out but changes his mind and they show up at her flat instead.
 Broster tells Cathy they have Dr Kearns and he’s planning to defect.
 Cathy refuses to believe them and they draws guns - Clarissa’s is a gas pistol and Broster says it makes less mess.
-They’re demanding Kearns’ whereabout when Steed enters, noting the "amateurs are still hard at it" and holding Broster at umbrella-point.
-He tells Clarissa her gun only has a range of 3 feet and the villains are disarmed.
-Steed calls the police, using the alias Carruthers.
+They’re demanding Kearns’ whereabout when Steed enters, jabbing his umbrella into Broster’s back so he thinks it’s a gun.

-Steed makes a cup of hot chocolate for Cathy at her flat and asks her to look after Sheba for a few more days as his plane leaves in an hour.
-"Don’t tell me”, she says, "the Middle East?"
+Steed makes a cup of hot chocolate for Cathy at her flat and asks her to look after Sheba for a few days.
+“Don’t tell me”, she says, "the Middle East?"
 He takes the IOU from her, but graciously tells her to keep the £500 and buy herself a fur coat, just in case she gets cold again.